kubesphere/console/CONTRIBUTING.md

 * **Check the [FAQs on the docs](https://kubesphere.io/docs/v2.1/zh-CN/faq/faq-console/)** for a list of common questions and problems.
 * **Check the [Forum](https://kubesphere.io/forum/)** to see if there is a way to resolve.
 * **Perform a [cursory search](https://github.com/kubesphere/console/issues)** to see if the problem has already been reported.
-If it has **and the issue is still open**, add a comment to the existing issue instead of opening a new one.
+If it has, **and the issue is still open**, add a comment to the existing issue instead of opening a new one.

 ### Pull Requests